-The Pediatric Pulmonary Fellowship at Children’s National Health System is a three-year program that trains individuals to become board-certified pediatric pulmonologists with emphasis on clinical expertise and research experience.
+The Pediatric Pulmonary Fellowship at Children’s National Hospital is a three-year program that trains individuals to become board-certified pediatric pulmonologists with emphasis on clinical expertise and research experience.
 The fellowship is accredited by the American Council on Graduate Medical Education and meets all the requirements of the sub-board of Pediatric Pulmonology of the American Board of Pediatrics.
 Overall goals of Children's Pediatric Pulmonology Fellowship Training Program are:

 - To develop competence in the pathophysiology, diagnosis and treatment of respiratory disorders in infants, children and adolescents.